 Professor Anne Byrne's class in Storytelling has been doing an enrichment project with South Hill School for a number of years.
 Each year, her class works with a group of South Hill School classes on storytelling techniques.
 The children learn to develop their presentation skills, and they build confidence in their ability to make a public presentation.

 Ithaca College students assist these children in developing their oral communication skills by weekly sessions at South Hill School.
 Then, the culminating activity is a celebration of storytelling on the IC campus each spring.

 Our partnership with FDA is a rich experience for all involved.
-For the past eleven years, we have been collaborating with FDA to enrich programming at both schools.
+For many years, we have been collaborating with FDA to enrich programming at both schools.
 These pictures are from our Fall, 2006 workshop at FDA for our student teachers.

 Under the leadership of Professor Elizabeth Bleicher, eleven FDA students participated in a week-long performance workshop where they worked on their writing, critical thinking, and speaking skills.
 Assisted by Professors Paul Hansom, Lee-Ellen Marvin, and Scott Thomson, the students worked on speech writing, literary analysis, dramatic impact, oral presentation, and improvisation.
 Also assisting were two amazing student assistants and Master of Arts in Teaching graduate students.

 The workshop also gave these students the opportunity to live on a college campus and experience college life for a week.
 They had the opportunity to meet and talk with college students of color who talked with them about college life and how to succeed.
 There was also time for bowling, mini-golf, a backstage tour at the Hangar Theatre and a theatre performance at the Kitchen Theatre, swimming, an ice-cream social, movie night, a trip to a local state park, dinner on the Ithaca Commons, and a picnic.